slaclab/smurf-epics-slac/README.md

 docker run -ti --rm --name my_container --network=host --mount type=bind,source=/home/myname/my_ioc_application,target=/usr/local/src/epics/iocTop/ <image_name> bash
 ```

+You will have to decide whether you want the $IOC_DATA area bound or not.
+If you want to persist this information and have it outside the container, you have to add a new bind to the command above.
+Otherwise, just define an arbitrary location for $IOC_DATA.

 To access PVs from outside the host (example lcls-dev3), define EPICS_CA_ADDR_LIST to the host IP, not the broadcast to the host network.
 Host here is the machine running the Docker container.

 For using the image as a base to build another one, start the new docker image Dockerfile with this line: